Sir Guy Carleton Elementary School: 2019–2022 developments

 In February 2019, the VSB released a draft of their long-term facilities plan, which named 28 schools, including Carleton, that the board considered as possible future closures, due to low-enrollment numbers or a need for seismic upgrades which the board could not afford.
 The Vancouver Project Office Steering Committee, consisting of senior staff from the BC Ministry of Education and the VSB, determined there was no feasible business case for the seismic upgrading of Carleton that could be advanced to the ministry for consideration.
+The combined cost for the building's restoration from the fire damage and seismic upgrade was estimated to be $36 million.
 The VSB therefore opted to focus on finding alternate uses for the site to justify a future closure of Carleton.
 However, due to the VSB's inability to develop a feasible business case that could be advanced to the Vancouver municipal project office for consideration, there have been no further developments since the release of the draft.

 The VSB's May 2022 "planning strategy report" for schools in southeast Vancouver described the condition of Carleton's buildings as "poor".

 Although Carleton has the capacity to support up to 556 students, only 80 students were enrolled in 2021 as part of the combination school of "Carleton Cunningham", with the VSB estimating the number to further decrease.
 In 2022, the number of students dropped to 62.

-In January 2023, the Vancouver School Board redrew the catchment area for Sir Guy Carleton Elementary so that it included only the school’s property footprint, following a consultation that consisted of one focus group with 11 participants, an online session with 18 attendees, and 12 survey responses.
+In January 2023, the Vancouver School Board redrew the catchment area for Sir Guy Carleton Elementary so that it included only the school's property footprint, following a consultation that consisted of one focus group with 11 participants, an online session with 18 attendees, and 12 survey responses.